mark-hobbs/mark-hobbs.github.io/_posts/2025-01-01-genetic-algorithm-from-scratch.md

 ### `Individual`

-The `Individual` class is the perhaps the most important... inherit from `Individual`...
+The `Individual` class represents a candidate solution and encapsulates its genetic representation and fitness evaluation.
+The `Individual` class abstracts... inherit from `Individual`... allowing the developed package to be applied to any optimisation problem...

 ```python
 class Individual: